mbencherif/openni-framework/README.md

 openni-framework
 ================

-A framework to use with OpenNI/PyOpenNI
+A framework to use with OpenNI/PyOpenNI + PyGame